 5. Downgrade to iOS 14 Stable

 It’s better to always be in the official public stable build to get all the finalized features and improvements.
 This will ensure the system’s performance, optimized battery usage, additional features, and an almost bug-free user experience.
-So, if you’re now not interested in using the iOS 15 Beta build any more or don’t like it that much, just downgrade to the iOS 14 stable build.
+So, if you’re now not interested in using the iOS 15.2 Beta build anymore or don’t like it that much, just downgrade to the iOS 14 stable build.

 At the time of writing this article, Apple has released the official iOS 14.6 stable build publicly which’s definitely much better than the beta builds in every aspect.
 Please keep in mind that you won’t be able to downgrade to the older than iOS 14.6 stable due to Apple’s policy.